 With clocks on every digital interface we encounter, wristwatches may seem pointless.
-But the best men’s watches are about more than just telling time.
+But the best men’s

 Much like attention-getting socks or a cheeky monogram inside a suit jacket, the right wristwatch showcases the wearer’s personality in a unique way.